NaguiPinetta/i18n-platform-template/README.md

 This will run all migrations in `supabase/migrations/` in order.

+#### Creating Your First Workspace

+After setting up Supabase and logging in, you'll need to create a workspace to access the dashboard:

+**Recommended: Use the UI**
+1. Log in to the application
+2. Navigate to `/dashboard`
+3. Use the "Create Workspace" dialog that appears automatically
+4. Enter a workspace name and click "Create"

+**Alternative: SQL Script**
+If you prefer to create a workspace via SQL:
+1. Open Supabase SQL Editor
+2. Open `scripts/create-workspace.sql`
+3. Replace `'your-email@example.com'` with your actual email
+4. Optionally change the workspace name
+5. Run the script

+**Note**: The SQL method may require proper RLS permissions.
+The UI method is recommended.

 ### Environment Variables

 **⚠️ Important**: You must create a `.env` file to test authentication and workspaces features.